DanielPeterman/Generator_Password/README.md

 # Description

-This project is password generator built from starter html/css  and a scratch javascript file.
-I built this project to test my skills in javascript from the previous weeks lecture.
+This project is a password generator built from starter HTML/CSS  and a scratch Javascript file.
+I built this project to test my skills in Javascript from the previous weeks lecture.

 # Installation